reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

 If the `Job` runs first time at all and the database is not configured, then the SQL scripts will be applied and the schema, the user and the privileges will be created.

-Assume, the Job was triggered again by the pipeline, the database is already created and there are no changes in the `postgres-configmap` with SQL scripts.
+Assume, the Job was triggered again by the pipeline, the database is already created and configured.
+There are no changes in the `postgres-configmap` with SQL scripts.
 The `Flyway` migration will run anyway, but `Flyway` will not detect any changes.

-And now assume, the Job was triggered again by the pipeline, the database is already created and the `postgres-configmap` with SQL scripts has a new SQL script.
+And now assume, the Job was triggered again by the pipeline, the database is already created and configured.
+The `postgres-configmap` with SQL scripts has a new SQL script.
 The `Flyway` migration will run and apply the changes.

 So with this approach, we can control the version of configuration scripts for the database.